 8. Don’t Correct People When They Are Wrong

 Dale Carnegie also pointed out in his famous book that telling someone they are wrong is usually unnecessary and is a catastrophic move if you want to persuade someone to do something for you because it’s an attack on their ego.
+When someone says something stupid and we disagree with the statement, our first response is to correct them.
+After all, they are wrong and we are right!
+We start an argument, no minds are changed.
+If anything, both sides are even more entrenched.

 The Ransberger Pivot has 3 steps: